Sparrow1029/AdventOfCode2024/README.md

 Overall, spent more time than I should have on this simple one.
 Return of the `nom` crate for parsing puzzle inputs, and I tried to be very functional in the approach to testing the sequences.

+## Day 03

+Got stuck for a while because of how the `regex` crate's `captures_iter` works.
+Ended up with an okay solution.